ibericode/mc4wp-activity/readme.txt

 == Frequently Asked Questions ==

-= Which users will be able to see the widget? =
+= Which user roles can see the activity widget? =

 By default, the widget will only be shown to users with `manage_options` capability (administrators).